tbarron-xyz/cider/README.md

 ## Counters
 Counters are integers that automatically decrement themselves after a specified time increment.
 This is useful for e.g. knowing the number of visitors to your site in the last 5 minutes.
+The default duration is 5000 milliseconds.
+- `INCRBY key integer` -> the new value of "key" after being incremented by "integer".
+- `DURATION key milliseconds` -> null.
+Sets the duration of the timer.
+- `CGET key` -> the current value of "key".
+- `CRESET key` -> JSON `null`.
+This resets the value to zero and removes all pending decrement timers.
+Does not change the existing duration.

 ## Lists (of strings)
 Linked lists (bidirectional).